Our vision for our church community in 5 years: (as approved at our Annual Meeting on June 13, 2008)

-We will actively address social-justice needs that we see around us, and we will educate our members and the broader community about working together on local, national, and global problems.
+We will actively address social justice needs that we see around us; and we will educate our members and the broader community about working together on local, national, and global problems.

-Our RE programs for children and adults will be rooted in the seven Unitarian Universalist Principles and the wisdom of the world’s great religions, helping our members of all ages grow spiritually.
+Our RE programs for children and adults will be rooted in the seven Unitarian Universalist Principles and the wisdom of the world’s great religions, helping our members of all ages to grow spiritually.
 Our children’s church school membership will rise, and we will offer a continual succession of adult programs open to newcomers and members to join at all times.